akyriako/otc-docs/doc/source/caf/govern-and-manage/index.rst

-Phase 4: Govern and Manage
+Phase 4: Govern & Manage
 ==========================

 This section is formulated based on Huawei Cloud's industry experience